christopherlouet/defectdojo-install/README.md

 If no profile file is configured yet, the script will generate it according to the user's choices.

-Run this command to start application containers in manual mode :
+Run this command to start application containers in manual mode:

 ```sh
 ./ddadmin.sh start
 ```

-To automatically install the latest version, with the default "postgres-redis" profile file, run this command :
+To automatically install the latest version, with the default "postgres-redis" profile file, run this command:

 ```sh
 ./ddadmin.sh start --install-auto